 “If your business has a low season and a high season, you may consider spending on credit during the low season to push through to the high season,” says USA Today.
 “If it takes some time to collect payments from customers after sending out invoices, a line of credit can help you cover any gaps.”

 Highly Adaptable Financing

 A business line of credit simplifies your life because it’s a revolving form of credit.
-This means that instead of borrowing a lump sum of money from the lender, you get access to a set amount of money.
-You dip into this pool of money whenever you need to and then repay that amount.
-As soon as the money is repaid, you’ll once again have access to the full amount of money.
+This means that instead of borrowing a lump sum of money from the lender, you get access to a set amount of money that you can dip into, repay, and access again.